 Once you've determined your role in providing for education, consider what type of school your child may want to attend – private or public?
 Also consider how long your child may need to be in school based on the type of degree or advanced degree they may need, as this, too, will have bearing on costs.
 It may be helpful to have a range of options if you don't know the answer right now.

-Amounts represent one year of education expenses, including room and board for public and private universities.
-Community college costs don't include room and board.
-Assumes 5% annual inflation rate.
+Amounts represent one year of education expenses, including tuition and room and board for in-state public and four-year private universities.
+Community college does not include room and board.
+Assumes 4% annual inflation rate.
 Rounded to the nearest hundred.
-Source: College Board 2019, Edward Jones estimates.

 When do I start a college savings fund for my child?

 Once you determine your role in providing for education, you and your financial advisor can talk about how much you need to save and work out a plan to help get you there.
 Keep in mind time can be one of your biggest assets, so don’t delay.
 Saving a certain amount every month can make a big difference in reaching your goal.
 And if you’re starting later, that's OK.
 Start now – so you can get back on track.

 How to start a college fund for my child

 One college savings approach many families adopt is to start investing money that was dedicated to daycare expenses.
 For example, once you no longer have daycare expenses, invest those dollars into a college savings plan like a 529 plan.
 This chart shows the difference between saving:

 Source: Edward Jones